1925 Pittsburgh Panthers football team: West Virginia

-The 1925 Mountaineers were led by first year coach Ira Rogers, a 1919 All-America fullback and College Football Hall of Fame member.
+The 1925 Mountaineers were led by first year coach Ira Rodgers, a 1919 All-America fullback and College Football Hall of Fame member.
 The West Virginians were 2–0 on the season and looking to avenge their 14–7 upset loss on Forbes Field the year before.
 Walter Mahan, All-America guard, anchored the line, but the Mountaineers strength was in the backfield, which included Francis Farley, an excellent passer, Ed Morrison, Doc Bruder and Pete Barnum.
 "Rogers and his assistants have been working hard to get the Mountaineers ready for the Pitt struggle and though handicapped by lack of reserve material the coaches believe that this year's eleven will trouble the powerful Panther machine."